CASE

 state and the NCP’s case information has been safeguarded, issue a

 Nondisclosure Order and send it with the referral.
-The responding state should not release the
+The responding state should

-NCP’s information once it has been safeguarded.
+not release the NCP’s information once it has been safeguarded.
+For procedures

 2.

-Utah Responding State:
+Utah Responding State

 a.